 What Is Laparoscopic Surgery?

-Laparoscopic surgery is a minimally invasive surgical technique that uses multiple small incisions, each one usually no more than an inch long.
+Laparoscopic surgery is a minimally invasive surgical technique that uses multiple small incisions, each one usually no more than a 1/2 inch long.
 Laparoscopic surgery techniques contrast with open surgery techniques.
 During open surgery, a surgeon begins by making long incisions so the surgeon can view the area to be treated.
 A surgeon performing laparoscopic surgery, on the other hand, uses a tiny but sophisticated camera attached to a viewing monitor to see the body’s internal structures.
 The incisions only need to be large enough to allow for entry of the special camera and precise laparoscopic surgery instruments.

 Minimally invasive surgery is a delicate process requiring surgical precision and advanced skills.
-For this reason, laparoscopic surgeons require years of specialized training to be qualified to perform innovative and technically challenging laparoscopic procedures—a requirement that has been met by all of the surgeons at Suburban Surgical Care Specialists/Kane Center.
+For this reason, laparoscopic surgeons require years of specialized training to be qualified to perform innovatively and technically challenging laparoscopic procedures—a requirement that has been met by all of the surgeons at Suburban Surgical Care Specialists/Kane Center.